GrumpyOldTroll/ietf-driad/draft-ietf-mboned-driad-amt-discovery.md

 AMT gateway are advised to carefully consider the security considerations in Section 6 of {{RFC7450}}.

-AMT gateway operators also are encouraged to implement the opportunistic use of IPSec {{RFC4301}} when IPSECKEY records {{RFC4025}} are available to secure traffic from AMT relays, or when a trust relationship with the AMT relays can be otherwise secured.
+AMT gateway operators also are encouraged to take appropriate steps to ensure the integrity of the data received via AMT, for example by the opportunistic use of IPSec {{RFC4301}} to secure traffic received from AMT relays, when IPSECKEY records {{RFC4025}} are available or when a trust relationship with the AMT relays can be otherwise established and secured.

 ##Record-spoofing